-Obviously I was naive not to think of the oil in that area.
-Brunei, one of the richest in the world at that time, derived its wealth from offshore petroleum.
+Obviously I was naïve not to think of the oil in that area.
+Brunei, one of the richest in the world, derived its wealth from offshore petroleum.
 The Vietnam conflict had only just ended and they were SE Asia’s most powerful force and one of the five Nations claiming the Spratly Island region.
 From what I remember, the team’s friend at the CIA gave us inaccurate information because the CIA never thought we’d really go.

-A few log books further on, we were fired upon again, but that’s a story for later.
+A few logbooks further on, we were fired upon again.
+But that’s another story…